pourya-shahverdi/pourya-shahverdi.github.io/content/authors/admin/_index.md

 ## About Me

-I am a fourth-year Ph.D. candidate in Electrical and Computer Engineering at Oakland University, Michigan, expected to graduate in 2025.
+I am a fourth-year Ph.D. candidate in Electrical and Computer Engineering at Oakland University, Michigan.
 I work as a graduate Research Assistant under Prof. [Geoffrey Louie](https://www.geoffrey-louie.com/) in the [IRL²](https://www.linkedin.com/company/irl2): In Real-Life Intelligent Robotics Laboratory.

 <!-- As a Robotics Engineer with more than 10 years of experience across various domains, including Dynamics, Control, Manipulation, and Navigation, my research currently focuses on Social Robot Learning and its dimensions, including Affective Computing, Behavior Perception, Conversational AI/ML, and Human-Robot Interaction (HRI).
 I publish my work in top-tier conferences and journals. -->
-I am currently working on the context-awareness in social human-robot interaction (HRI), integrating social science with robot learning and affective computing.
+I am currently working on the context-awareness and emotional intelligence in social human-robot interaction (HRI), integrating social science with robot learning and affective computing.
 I have over 10 years of experience in robotics, identifying myself as a generalist by accomplishing projects in humanoid whole-body imitation, manipulation, mobile robot navigation, and autonomous vehicles.

 Outside of work, I enjoy playing basketball, hiking, helping my wife with her bakery, and playing the Piano/Keyboard as well as Tar/Setar (traditional Persian instruments).